 You think you’ve got a great idea for a documentary but will it really make a film?
 It’s not enough to just find a subject that interests you.
-A documentary is much more than that.
-Especially one that people will want to pay money to see.
-This evening explores how you can find out whether what you’ve got will really make a film and how you can work on your idea to ensure that it does.
+A documentary is much more than that – especially one that people will want to pay money to see.
+This first class explores how you can find out whether your idea will really make a film and how you can ensure that it does.

-- Getting your film to ask a question
+• Getting your documentary to ask a question

 Week 2: Interview Style and Technique

-Having built the all-important foundations of your film in Week 1 it’s time to search for the people to inhabit your film.
-Is it better to use normal people or professionals?
+Having built the all-important foundations of your film in the first class, it’s time to search for the people to inhabit your documentary.
+Is it better to use regular people or professionals?
 How do you know who will be right to interview?
 And how do you convince people who’ve never been in front of the camera to bare their soul in front of a potentially intrusive camera?
 What are the five big mistakes of interviewing?

 Week 3: Camera, Lights and Style